severedsolo/ScanSatLite/README.md

 Data is only read from the internet and no personal information is sent.
 For a more comprehensive version checking experience, please download the [KSP-AVC Plugin](http://forum.kerbalspaceprogram.com/threads/79745).

-A MiniAVC binary, which is governed by the GPLv3 license, is bundled with this contract pack.
+A MiniAVC binary, which is governed by the GNU GPL v3.0 license, is bundled with this contract pack.
 The source code for this MiniAVC version (1.0.3.0) is located [here][miniavc] with the corresponding license being found [here][miniavc-license].
 A local version of the same license can be found [here][miniavc-local].